The Snows of Kilimanjaro (short story): Plot

 As Helen returns to drink cocktails with Harry, they make up over their quarrel.
 Harry's second memory sequence then begins.
 He recalls how he once patronized prostitutes in Constantinople "to kill his loneliness", pining for the very first woman he fell in love with, with whom he quarreled in Paris and broke up.
 Harry had a fight with a British soldier over an Armenian prostitute, and then left Constantinople for Anatolia, where, after running from a group of Turkish soldiers, "he had seen the things that he could never think of and later still he had seen much worse".
 Then Harry recalls that upon his return to Paris, his then-wife inquired about a letter that was actually from Harry's first love—a reply to the letter he wrote to that woman (mailed to New York, asking to write to his office in Paris) while being in Constantinople.

 Helen and Harry eat dinner, and then Harry has another memory—this time of how his grandfather's log house burned down.
 He then relates how he fished in the Black Forest, and how he lived in a poor quarter of Paris and felt a kinship with his poor neighbors.
 Next, he remembers a ranch and a boy he turned in to the sheriff after the boy protected Harry's horse feed by shooting and killing a thief.
 Harry ponders: "That was one story he had saved to write.
 He knew at least twenty good stories from out there and he had never written one.
 Why?".
-Then he felt once again that he'd prefer to be in a different company rather than with Helen, as "rich were dull".
+Then he felt once again that he'd prefer to be in different company rather than with Helen, as the "rich were dull".
 Next, his thoughts wander to beating the fear of death, and the limits of being able to bear pain.
 He remembers an officer named Williamson who was hit by a bomb, and to whom Harry subsequently fed all his morphine tablets.
 Harry considers how he does not have to worry about pain in his current condition.

 As Harry lies on his cot remembering, he feels the overwhelming presence of death and associates it with the hyena that has been spotted running around the edge of the campsite.
 He is unable to speak.
 Helen, thinking that Harry has fallen asleep, has him moved into the tent for the night.
 Harry dreams that it is morning, and that a man called Compton has come with a plane to rescue him.
 He is lifted onto the plane (which has space only for him and the pilot) and watches the landscape go by beneath him.
 Suddenly, he sees the snow-covered top of Mt.
 Kilimanjaro, and knows that is where he is bound.
 Helen wakes up in the middle of the night to a strange hyena cry, and finds Harry unresponsive on his cot.
+It is not specified whether or not Harry is already dead.